Born in 1959 in Nioki, Democratic Republic of Congo

 Lives and works in the Democratic Republic of Congo

-Color combinations are characteristic of Shula Mosengo's painting.
-His mixtures of colors seem to transcend reality and give his paintings dreamlike impressions.
-This use of color distinguishes him from other masters of popular painting (Chéri Samba, Chéri Chérin, Moke).
-His allegorical subjects and a "fauve" color palette explain this surrealist aspect.
-Shula invites the viewer into his world filled with imaginary scenes.
-Colorful, full of humor and mischief, Shula's narrative paintings represent mainly the daily life of his compatriots, not without criticizing corruption or the influence of the churches: "The painter is useful because we say out loud what others think down.
-The artist intends to raise awareness and elevate the population, while condemning political injustice.
+Shula Mosengo’s use of color is a hallmark of his work.
+His color blends seem to transcend reality, giving his paintings a dreamlike quality.
+This distinctive use of color sets him apart from other masters of popular painting (Chéri Samba, Chéri Chérin, Moke).
+His allegorical subjects and “fauvist” palette contribute to the surreal aspect of his work.
+Shula invites viewers into a world filled with imaginative scenes.
+Colorful, humorous, and playful, his narrative paintings primarily depict the daily life of his compatriots, often critiquing corruption and the influence of churches: “The painter is useful because we say out loud what others think quietly.”
+The artist seeks to raise awareness and educate the population while condemning political injustice.

-"Sooner or later the world will change, and sooner or later everyone will have to talk about Africa.
-It's not just artistic, it's political.
-We are the biggest continent, we are the crossroads of the whole world.
-We must continue to emerge on the world stage and we have everything we need.
-There is gold, copper, oil, diamonds, everything we need in terms of natural resources.
+“Sooner or later, the world will change, and sooner or later everyone will have to talk about Africa.
+It’s not just artistic; it’s political.
+We are the largest continent; we are the crossroads of the entire world.
+We must continue to emerge on the global stage, and we have everything we need.
+There is gold, copper, oil, diamonds—everything we need in terms of natural resources.”

 Collections